vistadataproject/nodeVISTA/setupDocker/README.md

 ### Thick Clients
 The main Windows thick client of VISTA is the Computerized Patient Record System (CPRS).
 To run on a Macintosh or Linux machine, CPRS must be run on a Windows virtual machine (VM) using Virtualbox.
 To create a Windows VM using Virtualbox and install CPRS:
-* Download [Virtualbox](https://www.virtualbox.org) and install on the Mac or Linux host
+* Download and install [Virtualbox](https://www.virtualbox.org) on the Mac or Linux host
-* Download [Windows 10](https://www.microsoft.com/en-us/software-download/windows10ISO) and install as a VM in Virtualbox
+* Download and install [Windows 10](https://www.microsoft.com/en-us/software-download/windows10ISO) as a VM in Virtualbox
-* Download [CPRS](https://www.osehra.org/content/install-vistarpms-clients) and install witin the Windows VM
+* Download and install [CPRS](https://www.osehra.org/content/install-vistarpms-clients) witin the Windows VM

-__Connect CPRS in WindowsVM to nodeVISTA in docker__

-Virtualbox: set networking to 'Bridged'
+Set networking to 'Bridged' (in Virtualbox)

-Mac host: Obtain the __docker IP address__ of nodeVISTA
+Obtain the __docker IP address__ of nodeVISTA (On the Mac host)
 > sudo docker inspect -f "{{ .NetworkSettings.IPAddress }}" nodevista999

-Windows VM: Confirm the Windows environment can reach the NodeVistA docker environment
+Confirm the Windows environment can reach the NodeVistA docker environment (in Windows VM)
 > ping -r 5 *__dockerIPaddress__*

-CPRS: Right-click on the CPRS icon and open its "Properties".
-In the "Shortcut" tab, past the following in the "Target" field:
+Right-click on the CPRS icon and open its "Properties".
+In the "Shortcut" tab, paste the following in the "Target" field:
 > "C:\Program Files (x86)\VistA\CPRS\CPRSChart.ext" CCOW=diable s=*__dockerIPaddress__* p=9330 showrpcs